tartansandal/tartansandal.github.io/_drafts/github-pages-on-fedora.md

 * All the other layouts inherit the "default" layout to produce a consistent well-formed HTML pages.

-* All markdown files are compiled into well-formed HTML fragments before being wrapped in their respective layouts.
+* All Markdown files are compiled into well-formed HTML fragments before being wrapped in their respective layouts.

 * `about.md` uses the "page" layout and sets the `permalink` property.
 The